nteetor/yonder/CONTRIBUTING.md

 ### Features

 Have an idea, big or small, for the package?
 Let the team know!
-Feature suggestions encourage development, give the team an idea how you and others use the package, and we cannot possibly even if the suggestion is not incorporated into the package.
+Feature suggestions encourage development, give the team an idea how you and others use the package, and let you help shape the creative direction of the package.

 ## Submitting a pull request